somikdhar729/somikdhar729.github.io/_pages/projects.md

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-## Disclosure Policy

-I make money on this website through affiliate programs.
-If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

 Currently I'm an affiliate for Amazon and Google Adsense.